 Preparations were then initiated for a full revision of the MSPs for the EEZ of the Baltic Sea and the North Sea in 2018/2019.
-This revision process could build on experience from the BSH's involvement in Interreg and DG Mare MSP projects from 2009 until 2021 (BaltSeaPlan, PartiSEApate, Baltic LINes, Baltic SCOPE, PanBaltic SCOPE as well as North Sea projects NorthSEE and SEANSE).
-BSH is currently still is a project partner in the recent eMSP NBSR project (from 2021 to 2024), as well as being associated partner in the Capacity4MSP and MSPGreen projects (due to start in 2022).
+This revision process could build on experience from the BSH involvement in Interreg and DG Mare projects on MSP from 2009 until 2021 (BaltSeaPlan, PartiSEApate, Baltic LINes, Baltic SCOPE, PanBaltic SCOPE as well as North Sea projects NorthSEE and SEANSE).
+BSH currently still is a project partner in the most recently started eMSP project (from 2021 to 2024), as well as being associated partner in the Capacity4MSP project.
 New developments in neighbouring countries having started, or completed national MSP processes, and requirements on EU level (adopted MSP Directive) etc. had to be considered.